addania/coding/src/pages/CSS.md

  font-family: Arial;
 }
 ```

+<code>Please note:</code> in pure HTML we use word "class" to define for example a class called title which we can then style by .title in CSS.
+However, in REACT word "class" is reserved to create class components.
+Therefore, in order to create regular names of classes, we need to use word "className".

 **C) By id of an element** - ID is completely unique per site.
 We ned to add hashtag.
 An ID is meant to style only one element.